llvm/llvm-project/clang/docs/RealtimeSanitizer.rst

 ``ScopedDisabler``
 ##################

-At compile time, RealtimeSanitizer may be disabled for a scope using ``__rtsan::ScopedDisabler``.
-Within the scope where the ``ScopedDisabler`` object is instantiated, all RTSan error reports are suppressed for that thread.
-This suppression applies to the current scope as well as all invoked functions, including any functions called transitively.
+At compile time, RealtimeSanitizer may be disabled using ``__rtsan::ScopedDisabler``.
+Within the scope where the ``ScopedDisabler`` object is instantiated, all potential RTSan errors are ignored for that thread including all invoked functions, and any functions called transitively.

 .. code-block:: c++